crizmo/electron-screenshot/README.md

 ## Usage

+1. Create an `uploads` folder at the root of the project
-1. Launch the application.
+2. Launch the application.
-2. Capture a screenshot of the desired area or the entire screen.
+3. Capture a screenshot of the desired area or the entire screen by using the keyboard shortcut configured in [main.js](main.js) (Cmd + I)

+> [!WARNING]
+> On macOS 10.15 Catalina or higher, capturing the user's screen requires the user's consent ([source](https://www.electronjs.org/docs/latest/api/desktop-capturer#methods))

 ## License